EOEboh/EOEboh/README.md

 thoughts that comes before and after the code; That's why I also have a passion for technical writing.
 I write on front-end and web 3.0 technologies.

+## My Story
+My first interest in coding was a far back as 2016, when I saw young pre-teens building various applications at CcHub.
+An 18 year old me was inspired.

+However, it was not until 2019 before I wrote my first line of code (HTML and CSS).
+After a year of mark-up and styling, I started learning JavaScript during the start of the pandemic.
+In January,2022 I have started learning Solidity for Ethereum Blockchain development.

+It has been an interesting journey so far, I've learned, I've been frustrated, I've relearned and I have gotten better than ever.

+## Hobbies
 I play basketball and chess as hobbies.
 I would love to live in San Francisco one day.
 You can check out my articles on Hashnode [here](https://hashnode.com/@Captain-EO).